NikKowPHP/journalai/signals/NEEDS_ASSISTANCE.md

-# Developer Assistance Required
+# Assistance Needed: Missing Master Plan File

-**Blocked Phase:** Unable to determine - Master plan missing
-**Critical Issue:** The master plan file `docs/master_plan.md` does not exist in the project

-## Impact:
-- Cannot execute the Hierarchical Autonomous Loop
-- Cannot determine current phase or next tasks
-- Full development workflow is blocked

-## Request:
-1. Please create the master plan document
-2. Define the phase sequence and implementation order
-3. Ensure phase files exist for each planned phase
+**Issue:** The required file `docs/master_plan.md` could not be found.
+This file is essential for tracking phase completion status as per the project's hierarchical autonomous loop.

+**Current Phase:** Phase L (After Implementation) tasks have been completed, but cannot be marked as such in the master plan.

+**Request:** Please provide the `docs/master_plan.md` file or instructions on how to proceed with phase tracking.